distribution/distribution/docs/content/about/deploying.md

 to configure it to consider a 401 response as healthy and any other as down.
 This secures your registry by ensuring that configuration problems with authentication don't accidentally expose an unprotected registry.
-If you're using a less sophisticated load balancer, such as Amazon's Elastic Load Balancer, that doesn't allow one to change the healthy response code, health checks can be directed at "/", which always returns a `200 OK` response.
+If you're using a less sophisticated load balancer that doesn't allow one to change the healthy response code, health checks can be directed at "/", which always returns a `200 OK` response.

 ## Restricting access